“In this series I will be sharing my take on which BC Wine pairs well with some inspirational recipes”

 - grated Parmesan cheese, more for garnish

 Fry the pieces of pancetta (use bacon if you don’t have pancetta) in the olive oil.
 Add the leek, salt and pepper.
-Cut until the leek is tender but still slightly crisp add the artichokes.
+Cook until the leek is tender but still slightly crisp and add the artichokes.
 Turn the heat to medium low and add the pramesan, and cream cheese, stirring until melted, add cream and white wine and keep stirring making sure it is warmed all through.
 Add cooked pasta and stir to combine.

 Serve in pasta bowls and garnish with parmesan cheese and fresh parsley.

 Clos du Soliel 2019 WINEMAKER’S PINOT BLANC

 This Pinot Blanc, a long-time fan-favourite at Clos du Soleil, hails from a vineyard on the Middle Bench Road in Keremeos.